Robbie MacNeill

-Robbie also met John Allan Cameron on Singalong Jubilee around 1967, and from then on was his main backing guitarist for about 25 years.
+Robbie met John Allan Cameron on Singalong Jubilee around 1967, and from then on was his main backing guitarist for about 25 years.
 John Allan sometimes gave Robbie the spotlight to showcase his talent.
 In 1975 The Ottawa Citizen wrote, "Robbie MacNeill opened the second half.
 He is the essence of the good contemporary folk singer.
 His voice is clear and distinctive, and his solo guitar is all the accompaniment he needs.
 He wrote the songs he sang, including Sunshine Love and Evangeline - the beautifully haunting love song he nostalgically wrote for Nova Scotia before moving from Halifax to Toronto two years ago.".
 Evangeline was published in Coast to Coast Fever and covered by both Stan Rogers (From Coffee House to Concert Hall) and Raffi (Adult Entertainment).
-Robbie was the musical director for John Allan's series on CTV., and produced his album 'Weddings, Wakes and Other Things'.
 John Allan covered Robbie's Song for Jesus on his 1972 album 'Lord Of The Dance'.
+Robbie was the musical director for John Allan's series on CTV and produced (and sang) for his album 'Weddings, Wakes and Other Things'.

 Other friends from Singalong Jubilee include Gene MacLellan and Brian Ahern (producer).
 Brian and Robbie formed a band that was briefly courted by the music industry in Toronto until a member quit.
 Brian handled Robbie's publishing under his company Tessa in the early 70's, but no album was recorded.
 Robbie was a member of the trio Country Fair (which later became Graham County), with Toronto singer-songwriter Don Graham.
+He performed with and produced Albert Hall, and contributed guitar to albums by Glen Reid and Vince Morash.
 He has performed solo at music festivals such as the Home County Folk Festival in London, Ontario the Vancouver Folk Music Festival and the Coffee House at the Coming Home to Brookfield annual celebration, in Brookfield, Nova Scotia.